A/B testing 101: A quick-start guide to conversion rate optimization (CRO)

 - Web analytics—At the most basic level, the “Site Overlay” feature tells you where visitors to your site click, where they don’t click, and where they are when they leave your site.
 We’ve heard web analysts say, “There are piles of gold waiting for you in your log files,” and they are right—in a vague, over-poetic kind of way.
 It turns out that you can learn a lot from your web analytics package.

-- Crazy Egg is a service that allows you to see the parts of your page that your visitors click on, and how far they scroll down your pages.
+- Crazy Egg is a service that allows you to see the parts of your page that your visitors click on, and how far down your pages your visitors scroll.

 - ClickTale is similar to Crazy Egg but allows you to view Flash movies of your visitors’ browsing sessions.
 You can see how far visitors scroll down your pages, view how they interact with your forms, and learn about many other aspects of their visit.

 - Customer surveys—Your customers know why they ordered.
 And why they nearly didn’t.
 Ask them about it.
 Many survey services are available.
 SurveyMonkey is very widely used.

 - Co-opetition—Short for “cooperative competition,” this is a technique by which you sell your competitors’ products from your website (usually via an affiliate program).
 Co-opetition can teach you a lot about your competitors’ conversion rates.
 And if your visitors prefer your competitors’ products, this is an easy way to find out!

 Here are some tips for getting into the right mindset:

 Stop having debates with your colleagues about who likes what.
 If in doubt, test.
 Your mantra should be “Let the customers decide.”